oliver-pham/ContactsManager/README.md

 # ContactsManager
-A Contacts Manager Console App written in C
+A Contact Manager Console App written in C